Shifting Landscapes and Equitable Compensation ICS500

 Compensating employees equitably has been linked to gains in organizational efficiency, reduced costs, and increased competitive advantage in the talent and customer marketplaces.
 Inequities in compensation, on the other hand, bring a variety of internal and external risks.
 But who decides what is "equitable?"
 From shareholder activists to frontline employees, optics matter.
 The characteristics of the organization, the workforce and the competitive landscape all play a major role in creating – and evaluating – perceptions of pay equity.

-This two-day seminar will address a broad range of strategic issues related to equitable compensation, not just with respect to specific protected groups.
+This one day seminar will address a broad range of strategic issues related to equitable compensation, not just with respect to specific protected groups.
 The seminar will present a variety of quantitative and non-quantitative tools to assess your compensation policies and practices.
 Multiple, real-world scenarios illustrate how to achieve business objectives and strategic ambitions.
 Emphasis is placed on insightful conversaiton, rather than “one size fits all” tactics.

 Who Should Attend?